Auslander Regularity of p-adic Distribution Algebras: Abstract

 \section{Abstract}

-Given a compact $p$-adic analytic group we prove that the distribution algebra admits a Fr\'echet-Stein structure with Auslander regular Banach algebras whose global dimensions are bounded above by the dimension of the group.
-As an application, we prove that nonzero coadmissible modules coming from smooth or, more general,~$U(\lie)$-finite representations have a maximal grade number (codimension) equal to the dimension of the group.
+Given a compact $p$-adic Lie group over an arbitrary base field we prove that its distribution algebra is Fr\'echet-Stein with Auslander regular Banach algebras whose global dimensions are bounded above by the dimension of the group.
+As an application, we show that nonzero coadmissible modules coming from smooth or, more general,~$U(\lie)$-finite representations have a maximal grade number (codimension) equal to the dimension of the group.